saidlm/twamp_responder/README.md

 # TWAMP Responder
 The aim of the project is to create docker based microservice chain providing twamp responder with some kind of security level.
-The whole solution is based on docker without necessity to any firewall confiruration of host level.
+The whole solution is based on docker without necessity to have any firewall confiruration of host level.
 The twamp responder itself is based on perfSONAR project.
 Additional security leves is done by using standard linux kernel firewall mannaged by iptables program.

 ## Prerequisits
-Installation of Docker with compose plugin is necessary on host machine.
+Installation of Docker with docker compose plugin is necessary on host machine.

 ## Building
 Almost everything is automated via docker compose.
 You have to download the project and run docker compose build.